saucelabs/sauce-connect-docker/README.md

     -it saucelabs/sauce-connect
 ```

-Additional arguments may be specified as you would normally do with Sauce Connect.
+Additional arguments may be specified as you would normally do with [Sauce Connect Proxy](https://docs.saucelabs.com/dev/cli/sauce-connect-proxy/index.html).
 Ensure you have `--network="host"` set as argument otherwise Sauce Connect within the Docker container can not access your local services in the host machine.

 ### Sauce Connect Setup Leveraging High Availability

 [High Availability Sauce Connect Proxy Setup](https://docs.saucelabs.com/secure-connections/sauce-connect/setup-configuration/high-availability/) enables you to run tests using multiple Sauce Connect
 tunnels and run multiple tunnels grouped together as a tunnel pool, which will be treated as single tunnel.
-Pools are ideal for running 200 or more parallel tests (high concurrency) because tunnel capacity is limited by a single TCP Connection.
+Pools are ideal for running 100 or more parallel tests (high concurrency) because tunnel capacity is limited by a single TCP Connection.

-To leverage tunnel pools add `--tunnel-pool` option to your command and start multiple container with the same tunnel identifier:
+To leverage tunnel pools add `--tunnel-pool` option to your command and start multiple containers with the same tunnel name.

 ```sh
 # tunnel #1